neetcode-gh/leetcode/hints/eating-bananas.md

 <details class="hint-accordion">
     <summary>Hint 3</summary>
     <p>
     The upper bound for <code>k</code> is the maximum size of all the piles.
 Why?
-Because if Koko eats largest pile in one hour, then it is straightforward that she can eat any other pile in an hour only.
+Because if Koko eats the largest pile in one hour, then it is straightforward that she can eat any other pile in an hour only.
     </p>
 </details>